Seraaron/agora/srd/KISSing.md

 This is when you invoke an insight, or use a specialty that is applicable to the roll _without a shadow of a doubt_.
 You'll know it's obvious when just the mention of it gets immediate affirmation from the majority of the table.

 > #eg
-> If you're a [[Mage]], and you have 'Pyromancy magic' as a listed specialty, and you're trying to cast a fire-based spell, then that pyromancy specialty will be an obvious KISS, and no one should challenge you for using it.
+> If you're a [[Mage*]], and you have 'Pyromancy magic' as a listed specialty, and you're trying to cast a fire-based spell, then that pyromancy specialty will be an obvious KISS, and no one should challenge you for using it.

 ##### Majority Rules

 You only _really_ need to justify a KISS if _less than half_ of your friends are nodding their heads at you.
-There's no need to put it to a vote or anything: Just give your reasoning, then read the room and see if you struck a chord.
+There's no need to put it to a [[Peers#Peer Votes|vote]] or anything: Just give your reasoning, then read the room and see if you struck a chord.

 #### No Tongue!